 For you know better than I

 Somehow, singing this put me at ease.
-I realized that all I could do was hope that God would give me the patience and the attitude to make it through this situation, however unfair it may have been.
+I realized that all I could do was hope that God would give me the patience and the attitude to make it through this trial, however unfair it may have been.
 So even when I got home, told my parents what happened, and Mom advised me to “give God a piece of [my] mind,” I was already starting to feel better.

 This experience has taught me that tough things happen every day, things we can’t change.
 So whenever I do run into such problems, I just try to remember that God does, in fact, know better than I.